champignoom/neorg-pandoc/README.md

 pdf will be generated from this norg file by ConTeXt, using a template file named `template.mkiv`, without rendering metadata block.

+If you want to generate markdown file, you can write

+    pandoc-args: [
+        --to=gfm
+    ]

+in the metadata, and then run `:Neorg pandoc output-file.md` .

+Other formats like docx are not yet tested but should theorectically work as well.

 ## Command-line Usage

 ``` bash